A crack repaired with caulk on a flight of stairs.

 Mortar Patch

-The next step is to dampen the cracked area before applying the patch with either a putty knife or a mason’s trowel.
+The next step is to dampen the cracked area before applying the patch with a putty knife or a mason’s trowel.
 While at it, thrust your putty knife or trowel into the patch to remove any air pockets that might have formed.
 This will ensure the patch fully engulfs the entire crack.
-Then resurface the area to level it with the surrounding concrete.
+Then, resurface the area to level it with the surrounding concrete.

 Allow the mortar mix to dry for at least two hours, and then cover the sealed area using plastic sheeting to lock in moisture.
-Spray water on the filled area every day until the surface hardens up.
+Spray water in the filled area every day until the surface hardens up.

 Caulk is applied to a crack in a concrete floor.